 Though your aid is posted to your account at the start of each period, you earn the funds as you complete the period.
-If you withdraw during your payment period or period of enrollment (your school can define these for you and tell you which one applies), the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula.
+If you withdraw during your payment period, the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula.
 If you received (or your school or parent received on your behalf) less assistance than the amount that you earned, you may be able to receive those additional funds.
 If you received more assistance than you earned, the excess funds must be returned by the school and/or you.

 The amount of assistance that you have earned is determined on a pro rata basis.
 For example, if you completed 30% of your payment period or period of enrollment, you earn 30% of the assistance you were originally scheduled to receive.
 Once you have completed more than 60% of the payment period or period of enrollment, you earn all the assistance that you were scheduled to receive for that period.